cunger/100hoursofada/README.md

 > The default for every Ada construct is _safe_.

 ## Lift off! 🚀

+> As safety cannot be demonstrated by testing alone, a system‘s acceptance must be based on confidence gained in other ways.
+Key factors in any safety case are the development and production processes used and the quality methods used to oversee them.
+(Neil Storey)

 ```ada
 -- countdown.adb (file name needs to correspond to name of the main procedure)